Skip to main content

 The evaluation of the quality of the vocational training system is carried out according to the indicators set out in the European Quality Assurance Framework for Vocational Training (EQAVET).

-The purposes of the evaluation of the vocational training system are:
+The purposes of the evaluation of the vocational training system are the following:

-• The presentation of evidence allowing for informed decisions to be taken in order to improve the functioning of the system and its results.
+• the provision of evidence to enable informed decisions to be taken in order to improve the functioning of the system and the results it achieves.

 In turn, the evaluation system for the vocational training system has the following characteristics:

-• the implementation of an internal and external assessment process on a continuous basis as part of a cycle of continuous improvement;
+• the implementation of an evaluation internally and externally, and on a continuous basis as part of a cycle of continuous improvement;

-• the compilation of information in accordance with a system of quality indicators;
+• the collection of information in accordance with a system of quality indicators;

-• the use of various sources of verification to ensure the three-way validation of data;
+• the use of various sources of verification to ensure the triangulation of data;

-• the principles of all public evaluation: relevance, effectiveness, efficiency, social impact and sustainability.
+• the principles of any public evaluation: relevance, effectiveness, efficiency, social impact and sustainability.

-Evaluation in occupational training promoted from outside the vocational training system by other authorities, in particular, the Employment Authorities
+Evaluation in occupational training promoted from outside the vocational training system by other authorities, in particular, labour authorities

-It is the responsibility of each competent public administration, in its respective field, to ensure the quality of these training programmes.
-To this end, the following measures are carried out through the training evaluation:
+It is the responsibility of each competent public administration, in its respective field, to ensure the quality of occupational training they promote from outside the vocational training system.
+To this end, the following measures are carried out through the evaluation of training:

-• a continuous evaluation process in its field of action;
+• a permanent evaluation process in its field of action;

-• an annual plan to evaluate the quality, impact, effectiveness and efficiency of the system as a whole, the conclusions and recommendations of which should lead to the incorporation of improvements in the programmes functioning;
+• an annual plan to evaluate the quality, impact, effectiveness and efficiency of the system as a whole, the conclusions and recommendations of which should lead to the incorporation of improvements in its operation;

 • the implementation of systems and mechanisms for the continuous improvement of quality in the institutions providing the training actions.
 In order to measure quality, certain criteria and indicators are established in accordance with instruments developed for this purpose.

-In turn, the institutions and organisations providing the training themselves must collaborate in the evaluation of the training they deliver.
-Likewise, the competent administrations publish the results of the evaluations carried out, creating an easily accessible and identifiable information and consultation space for this purpose.
+In turn, the institutions and organisations that provide the training must collaborate in the evaluation of the training they provide.
+Likewise, the competent administrations publish the results of the evaluations carried out, creating an easily accessible and identifiable information, and consultation space for this purpose.

 Participation of Spain in the Programme for the International Assessment of Adult Competencies (PIAAC)

-The PIAAC programme assesses the competencies of adults aged 16 to 65 in key information processing skills: reading comprehension, mathematics and adaptive problem solving in IT environments.
+The PIAAC programme assesses the competences of adults aged 16 to 65 in key information processing skills: reading comprehension, mathematics and adaptive problem solving in IT environments.
 It also collects information on how adults use their skills in their daily lives and at work.
-This international assessment has so far been carried out in 40 countries and economies.
-Spain participated in the first edition of this study in 2013, and it participates as well in the second edition.
-The gathering of information for the main study of this second cycle is taking place between September 2022 and April 2023.
+This international assessment has so far been carried out in about 40 countries and economies in the first cycle of the study and in 31 in the second cycle.
+Spain participated in the first edition, the results of which were published in 2013, and is also participating in the second edition.
+Data collection for the main survey of this second cycle took place between September 2022 and June 2023 in the national context.
+The results are expected to be published by the end of 2024.
+The information obtained will make it possible to identify and measure the cognitive skills associated with personal and social success, to assess their impact on social and economic outcomes at individual and collective level, to gauge the performance of education and training systems in generating key skills, and to help clarify policy decisions that could contribute to their improvement.